 What we’re doing: Global Citizen will campaign to fill this gap and help lift people out of poverty, by helping the Global Partnership for Education, Education Cannot Wait fund, and the youth-led 260by26 raise over $1.2B from governments and other donors to invest early and sufficiently in education — especially the education of girls.

 Hunger & Nutrition

 The stats: 815 million people are going to bed hungry each night and 3 million children are dying from malnutrition each year.
 Poverty and conflict are major drivers of hunger and famine, with 11 of 13 current food crises being driven by conflict.

-What we’re doing: Global Citizen's campaigns will ask governments to improve the whole system, from farm to fork, from field to plate, especially for women and girls, through funding of $200M to support better nutrition and help break cycles of poverty and hunger, putting people and communities on better economic footings.
+What we’re doing: Global Citizen's campaigns will ask governments to improve the whole system, from farm to fork, from field to plate, especially for women and girls, through funding of $200M from African nations to support better nutrition and help break cycles of poverty and hunger, putting people and communities on better economic footings.